 The World’s Largest Kaleidoscope Is Right Here In New York At The Emerson Resort

 Within the region of New York’s Catskill Mountains, you can find all sorts of head-turning attractions that will draw you out to this area of our state.
 Those who visit the Northern Catskill Mountains and take the time to explore Greene County can uncover what most refer to as the largest waterfall in all of the Empire State — Kaaterskill Falls.
 Well, if you’re ready to take on another larger-than-life adventure, then it’s time we introduce you to the world’s largest kaleidoscope in New York at this award-winning resort in the mountains.
-Check it out!
+Is this one of the most unique things to see in New York?
+You be the judge!

-Ready to discover more exciting reasons to pull over while you’re driving around the Empire State?
+Ready to discover more unique things to see in New York as you’re traveling around the Empire State?
 Then be sure to also read about how The Big Duck In New York Just Might Be The Strangest Roadside Attraction Yet!

 World's Largest Kaleidoscope In New York

-What are some other unique things to see in New York state?
+What are some other unique things to see in New York?

 There’s no shortage of unique things to see and do in New York.
 Storm King Art Center is an open-air museum in New Windsor with possibly the largest collection of outdoor sculptures in the country.
 Stroll through its 500 acres and you’ll be amazed at sculptures big and small.
 The center features both permanent exhibits and temporary installations, so there’s always something new to see.